MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 Set-Location -Path C:\Windows
 ```

-After you enter the command, you will notice that you do not receive any direct feedback about the
+After you enter the command, notice that you don't receive any direct feedback about the effect of
-effect of the command.
-Most Windows PowerShell commands that perform an action produce little or no
+the command.
+Most PowerShell commands that perform an action produce little or no output because the
-output because the output is not always useful.
-To verify that a successful directory change has
+output isn't always useful.
+To verify that a successful directory change has occurred when you enter
-occurred when you enter the `Set-Location` command, include the **-PassThru** parameter when you
+the `Set-Location` command, include the **PassThru** parameter when you enter the `Set-Location`
-enter the `Set-Location` command:
+command:

 ```powershell
 Set-Location -Path C:\Windows -PassThru